cpadilla/christofer-rocks/src/blog/2021/1/23/Henry.md

 Seeing that many reflective little rainbows that night, like a sea of stars in the [dark forest](https://www.instagram.com/p/B5-ig-1BUWE/?utm_source=ig_web_copy_link), instilled fear in me because it was more like a sea of tiny *intelligent* minds gazing back at me.
 Nature's [automata](/blog/2021/1/8/The_Eternal_War_Machine.md#the-game-of-life).

-So I started going down a rabbit hole of interesting YouTube videos on the intelligence of spiders, where I invariably came to across *the jumping spider*.
+So I started going down a rabbit hole of interesting YouTube videos on the intelligence of spiders, where I invariably came across *the jumping spider*.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/UDtlvZGmHYk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>